RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 doesn't have to worry about registering any copyrights.
 They are working for hire, the way the studio likes it, so that the studios own the copyright and not the writer.
-That's okay because writers are usually very well-paid in Hollywood, with fringe benefits negotiated by their powerful guilds.
+That's okay because writers are usually well-paid in Hollywood, with fringe benefits negotiated by their powerful guilds.

 #### Spec Screenplays